ammar/regexp_parser/README.md

   * <<: adds sub-expresions to the expression.
   * each: iterates over the expressions sub-expressions, if any.
   * []: access sub-expressions by index.
-  * quantified?: return true if the expressions was followed by a quantifier.
+  * quantified?: return true if the expression was followed by a quantifier.
   * quantity: returns an array of the expression's min and max repetitions.
   * greedy?: returns true if the expression's quantifier is greedy.
   * reluctant? or lazy?: returns true if the expression's quantifier is